Drotth/DIY-macro-keypad/README.md

 # DIY-macro-keypad
 Code for custom-built macro keypad with 8 [Neokey Socket Breakouts](https://www.adafruit.com/product/4978), together with a Raspberry Pi Pico.
+This repository is mostly meant as a backup of the code, as well as a git usage refresher for myself.

 ## Dependencies
 So far, this code requires the following modules to function properly: